Why is Consistent Quality Important?

 Customers demand consistency and quality — they need it to make informed purchase decisions.
+Why is Consistent Quality Important?
 Learn why consistent quality is important to the future of your business.

 For example: Let’s say you run a restaurant.
 At your restaurant, you have a different chef every day.
 Each chef makes the menu according to their preferences.

 If your menu changes every day — if there’s a high degree of variability in processes — a lot of customers will be put off.
 Some people like variety and go out of their way for it, but most of us are creatures of habit.

 We find something we like and we stick with it; we go where we know what we’re getting.
 If we don’t know what to expect from you, you may not be in business for long.
 This is but one example of quality.